mogrifier/electron-template/README.md

 * building deployment artifacts
 * publishing your app

 You will have to ensure you install the Node JS Modules needed to run this.
 Also, the package.json file "publishers" under forge config is set to publish to MY repo.
 That will not work for you, so change it and set up your access token to allow publishing the project releases to YOUR repo.
-There are several other changes to make to package.json to make things point to your repo, your project name, links to your proect, new keywords, etc.
+There are several other changes to make to package.json to make things point to your repo, your project name, links to your project, new keywords, etc. Other commands you need to get going are below.

 Install commands needed